 The jet multiplicity distributions for matched \ttbar\ events are shown in figure~\ref{fig:jet-multiplicity}.
 The figure also shows the fraction of matched \ttbar\ events, where all partons can be matched with the most energetic $N$ jets without considering b-tag information.
 These numbers can be interpreted as the naive upper limit of the performance of a jet-parton assignment model that takes the most energetic $N$ jets.

 All jets in the event are used as input to the \textsc{SaJa} network.
-Jets are inputs into the network using high level reconstructed variables.
+Jets are input into the network using high-level reconstructed variables.
 These are the jet \(p_{T},\ \eta,\ \phi\), \(\frac{p_{T}}{H_{T}}\), and whether the jet is b-tagged.

 We also tested the impact of using additional jet shape variables.
 Gluon-initiated jets should always be assigned to the ``other'' class, and these variables can be helpful to distinguish quark from gluon jets.
-We used eight variables, which are simple extensions of the three quark-gluon discrimination variables used by CMS~\cite{cornelis2014quark} and have been shown to be effective in quark-gluon separation~\cite{lee2019quark}.
+We used eight variables, which are simple extensions of the three quark-gluon discrimination variables used by CMS~\cite{Cornelis:1754895} and shown to be effective in quark-gluon separation~\cite{lee2019quark}.
 The variables are the jet energy sharing variables, major and minor axes of the jet in $\eta-\phi$ space, and the multiplicity of each particle flow type.
 All features are scaled to the range from 0 to 1 using Min-Max scaling in order to stabilize the optimization process.

-We used the Adam optimization algorithm~\cite{kingma2014adam} to minimize the objective function given in eq.~\ref{eq:objective} and reduced the learning rate by the factor of 2 when the loss on the validation dataset did not decrease over 10 epochs, with an initial learning rate of 0.001.
-A batch size of 512 is used during the training. \textsc{PyTorch} v.1.4.0 is used for the implementation~\cite{NEURIPS2019_9015}.
+We used the Adam optimization algorithm~\cite{arXiv:1412.6980} to minimize the objective function given in eq.~\ref{eq:objective}.
+The learning rate started at 0.001 and was reduced by 2 when the loss measured on the validation set did not decrease over ten epochs to prevent a model from oscillating around local minima.
+A batch of 512 randomly sampled events is used for each training step. \textsc{PyTorch} v.1.4.0 is used for the implementation~\cite{NEURIPS2019_9015}.
 Only the fully matched \ttbar\ events were used for training.
 We used 310, 80, and 100 thousand events for training, validation, and testing, respectively.
 The hyperparameters, listed in table~\ref{tab:hparams}, were optimized by hand as the search space is quite small.